What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

-As pointed out by Wright~\cite[p~268]{wright:pent} the pentagon has 11 ``ordinary'' two-valued states $v_1,\ldots ,v_{11}$, and one ``exotic'' dispersionless state $v_e$, which was shown by Wright to have neither a classical nor a quantum interpretation; all defined on the 10 atoms $a_1, \ldots , a_{10}$.
+Classical interpretations: Such house/pentagon/pentagram logics allow ``exotic'' probability measures~\cite{wright:pent}: as pointed out by Wright~\cite{wright:pent} (p.~268) the pentagon allows 11 ``ordinary'' two-valued states $v_1,\ldots ,v_{11}$, and one ``exotic'' dispersionless state $v_e$, which was shown by Wright to have neither a classical nor a quantum interpretation; all defined on the 10 atoms $a_1, \ldots , a_{10}$.
 They are enumerated in Table~\ref{2017-b-t-sotp}.
+These 11 ``ordinary'' two-valued states directly translate into the classical probabilities~(Figure~12.4 in \cite{svozil-2016-pu-book}).